alexch/codelikethis/public/references/best_practices.md

 While the second code block here is slightly longer it is much easier to follow since we no longer have to conceptualize the entire program at once, and we no longer have nested loops.

-# Use the Right Tool for the Job
+## Use the Right Tool for the Job

 JavaScript isn't always the solution for every part of a web app.
 For example; instead of writing complex code to decide what type of media is submitted through a form you could just have a radio button so the user can tell you what they're submitting.

+## Don't Reinvent the Wheel

+There are many libraries for many different coding problems.
+If there's already a library out there that solves your issue either in part or in whole use that library.

-# Setup a Default Configuration
+## Setup a Default Configuration

 It may be useful to setup a default starting state in your program, so you can be sure that it is always starting with the expected initial values e.g.